 Unity has a diverse physics system, but when it comes to water, unity lacks a bit.
 Making a water asset in unity can be confusing, unless you are well versed with shaders.
 Unity water assets from the asset store are really useful in this matter.
 Basic requirements of water in a game can be fulfilled by the standard asset water package itself.
-But if you are looking for complex water physics then better to go with one of the asset store packages.
+But if you are looking for complex water physics then you’d better go with one of the asset store packages.

-In this post we have listed the top 5 water assets in unity asset store and also give you a step-by-step tutorial to use unity standard asset for creating realistic water.
+In this post we have listed the top 5 water assets in unity asset store and also given you a step-by-step tutorial to use unity standard assets for creating realistic water.

-Points to consider before buying a unity water asset
+Points to consider before buying a water asset from the Unity asset store.

 Before we jump into the best unity water assets let’s go through some of the points to look for in a water asset.

 - Rendering features like refraction, reflection, underwater rendering etc.

 - Compatibility with displays.
 Does the water shader support DX9, OpenGL, DX11?